Job Interview Interpreter Grant

 - Complete as much of the forms as possible before the job interview or induction.
 Ask the staff in your local Intreo Centre or Social Welfare Branch Office for help with the forms if necessary.

-- If possible, get your JIIG Application Form Section 2 signed by a DEASP case officer before the interview or induction.
+- If possible, get your JIIG Application Form Section 2 signed by a DSP case officer before the interview or induction.
 If this is not possible, call the case officer to get their verbal agreement to the grant.

 - Take your application form to the interview.
 Ask the employer and interpreter to sign and stamp it.

 - Return the signed and stamped application form to your local Intreo Centre or Social Welfare Branch Office.
 The payment will go directly to the interpreter or the interpreting service they work for.

 For more details, see the guidelines on the Job Interview Interpreter Grant on gov.ie.

 Where to apply

 - To get a JIIG Application Form Section 1 and a JIIG Application Form Section 2 (pdf) from Gov.ie.
 You can also contact your local Intreo Centre or Social Welfare Branch Office, or download the forms from gov.ie.

 - To book a professional interpreter, contact: